 The only way to know if you are infected with Hepatitis C, are recovering or are a chronic carrier is by having a blood test done at your physician's office or by a health care provider.

 People with a history that may include a risk for HCV transmission should inform their health care provider and consider being tested.

 Serologic testing of pregnant women for HCV infection is not routinely recommended.
 However, those whose history suggests an increased risk for HCV infection should be tested.
 Children born to HCV-positive mothers should be tested for HCV infection.
-Approximately 5% of babies born to previously identified HCV positive women will acquire the infection from the transmission of the virus at birth.
+Approximately 5 percent of babies born to previously identified HCV-positive women will acquire the infection from the transmission of the virus at birth.

 What is the Treatment for Hepatitis C?

-There are licensed drugs for the treatment of certain persons with chronic Hepatitis C. However, treatment is not always effective.
+Licensed drugs are available for the treatment of certain persons with chronic Hepatitis C. However, treatment is not always effective.
 Infections caused by certain types of HCV respond better to these treatments than others.
 Many people with chronic illness will still develop complications from hepatitis C, such as cirrhosis or cancer of the liver.
 This is why prevention is so important.